 You can also read Andy’s Story on Brainline: http://www.brainline.org/content/2012/06/andys-story.html

 People often ask me, “Have you seen the HBO show The Wire, Andy?”
-Then they try to discuss the characters, the details of last week’s show, the difference between real narcotics undercover work and the fiction they see on TV.
-Television characters engulfed in a world of senseless, greedy violence, undercovers trying to break up the scummy underbelly of a city gone awry….
+Then they talk about the characters, the details of last week’s show, the difference between real narcotics undercover work and the fiction they see on TV.
+Television characters engulfed in a world of greedy violence, undercovers trying to break up the scummy underbelly of a city gone awry….
 “Is that what your job was really like?” friends ask.
-They expect me to know.
 I stare at them with a blank look on my face while I try to go about the impossible task of recalling what last week’s episode was about.
 I’m sure I saw it and I probably liked it – I am guessing anyway.
 But, no matter how hard I wrack my brain, I just can’t remember.
 See, I can only retain memories for about 5 days before they drift away, lost in a fog of jumbled, irretrievable events that I somehow participated in – if only I could remember how.
 I mumble something unintelligible back at them then change the subject fast.
 I want to talk about now, about today, before this day’s memories disappear along with the rest of them – into the vast sea of thoughts and impressions that I can no longer discern.

 Yes, I have a pretty severe case of memory loss.
 For reasons no one can explain, my brain’s electrical system is no longer able to imprint permanent memories.
 It sounds like the work of science fiction – the fact that all of our memories, our joys, our sorrows, are nothing more than a fleeting bit of electrical impulses.
 But that’s the way it is.
 Fortunately for me, my memories of the past are still intact, so I am able to tell you my story without relying too much on input from others.
 So, here’s what happened: